scala/scala-lang/_posts/2021-03-08-scala-3-developers-preview-survey-results.md

 #### Potential issues with the poll
 In hindsight, we should have requested feedback directly about generic tuples in Scala 3.
-Otherwise, their excitement can not be judged separately from the utility they bring to features such as Typeclass Derivation, Match Types, and Inline.
+Otherwise, their excitement cannot be judged separately from the utility they bring to features such as Typeclass Derivation, Match Types, and Inline.

 #### Comments From Participants